Last Updated: March 2017

 A carry bag is provided to pack up the deflated mattress ready for its next trip.

 The SimplySleeper SS-58RF Raised 18-inch Full sized air mattress inflates to its full height within about 2-3 minutes making it one of the fastest in its class.
 The integrated electric pump includes a thermostat to monitor its heat level and automatically turns off when it is getting too hot.
 Once inflated, the valve system locks air inside using a patented force system via a pressure relief switch which responds to fine adjustments.

-Q: How long does it take to inflate the air mattress?
+Q: How long does it take to inflate the air mattresses?

-Q: How long does it take to deflate an air mattress?
+Q: How long does it take to deflate the air mattresses?

-A: An air mattress takes 5-10 minutes to deflate for twin or queen size mattresses with larger beds in the high end of the range.
+A: Air mattresses take 5-10 minutes to deflate for twin or queen size mattresses with larger beds in the high end of the range.

 Q: Does it matter if the air pump is internal or external?

 A: The internal air pumps with their own control system on the exterior of the air mattress are often easier to manage.
 External air pumps are portable and pack away into a carry bag easily for trips.

 A: Many air mattresses come with flocked top that’s often waterproof.
 The flocked top provides a layered comfort suitable for a fitted sheet to be laid over it or a sleeping bag when away camping.